Recent advances in branching problems of representations

 \section{Branching Laws of Representations---Introduction}

 As part of commemorative events for the 70th anniversary of the re-establishment of the Mathematical Society of Japan\footnote{ The organization was established in 1877 as the Tokyo Sugaku Kaisha (Tokyo Mathematics Society).
 This was the first academic society in Japan, and was reorganized in its present form in 1946.}, the author was requested to give a plenary talk on an area of mathematics that are remarkably developed recently.
 The lecture should be addressed to the wide audience about \lq\lq{why}\rq\rq, \lq\lq{what}\rq\rq, and \lq\lq{how}\rq\rq\ have been achieved in the past together with future prospects.
-As it is not realistic to cover all the interesting topics, the lecture was dedicated to highlight a new the theory of branching problems of representations of reductive Lie groups, to which the author himself involved and also in which there has been significant development in the last 20--30 years.
+As it is not realistic to cover all the interesting topics, the lecture was focused on revisiting the theory of branching problems of representations of reductive Lie groups, an area in which the author himself involved and which has seen significant developments in the last 20--30 years.
 Besides, recent progress of two relevant topics, global analysis via representation theory and the theory of discontinuous groups, was also discussed.
 This article is written based on the lecture notes \cite{xkmsj70}.
 The author has attempted to clarify the ideas without technicalities and to write this article in a manner that would simultaneously be generally comprehensive to graduate students and scholors of diverse backgrounds and yet be of some value to experts desiring to advance this field.